cjnevin/GenericMVVM-Flow/README.md

 An example MVVM + Flow implementation.

-Model refers to the raw data being used by the ViewModel, this can also include UseCases, ModelControllers, etc
+Model refers to the raw data being used by the ViewModel, this can also include UseCases, ModelControllers, Datasources, etc

 View renders state of ViewModel with bindings